 This is accomplished, in part, by documenting high school and/or university experiences with children prior to entering the TEP.
 One hundred fifty clock hours of involvement are required.
 Experiences may include teaching, coaching, tutoring, or other forms of educational service to children or to schools.
 Volunteer and service work that is done to benefit children is also considered evidence of existing commitment.
 The TEP Handbook contains further information on this requirement and its documentation.

 Students who are denied admission to, or continuation in, any part of the TEP have the right of appeal, using the grade appeal procedure contained in the Student Handbook.
-Students who reapply to the program have the right to appear at an education faculty meeting to request readmission, if they so request.
-All students who are unsuccessful in the TEP have access to alternative career counseling through their education advisors or through Career Services, or both.
+All students who are unsuccessful in the TEP have access to alternative career counseling through their Education advisor/mentor and through Career Services.

-Admission to the student teaching semester requires a grade of C or better in all Education major and minor courses and a minimum overall GPA of 2.75 or a combined 2.75 in the major and the DPI-Approved Teaching Minor.
+Admission to the student teaching semester requires a grade of C or better in all Education major and minor courses and a minimum overall GPA of 3.0 or a combined 3.0 in the major and the DPI-Approved Teaching Minor.
 All students are required to successfully complete the PRAXIS II Content Exam for their certification area(s), and students with Modern Language majors or minors must complete the ACTFL Language Exam prior to application to student teach.
 All Elementary Education majors seeking licensure are required to successfully complete the Foundations of Reading Test.
 Students applying for student teaching must submit their Phase II portfolio.
-The education program may admit a small percentage of students to student teaching on exception if they meet all other criteria and they meet either the GPA or the Praxis I requirement.
 Application deadlines are August 25 or January 25 each year.
-Those students who are not accepted into student teaching have the option to complete a degree in Elementary Educational Studies.
+Those students who are not accepted into student teaching have the option to complete a degree in Educational Studies.
 No teaching license is granted with this major.

 Students may complete coursework leading to a Carroll University degree and to a Wisconsin license in any of the following areas:

-Students major in Elementary Education and minor in Early Childhood Education (see below).
-This minor, combined with successful completion of placements in both early childhood and elementary settings, permits students to earn a license to teach in pre-kindergarten through sixth grades.
+Students major in Elementary Education and minor in Early Childhood Education.
+This minor, combined with successful completion of placements in both early childhood and elementary settings, permits students to earn a license to teach in pre-kindergarten through approximately grades five/six.

-Students major in Elementary Education and extend their license to include the middle-school level.
+Students major in Elementary Education and extend their license to include the middle-school level (#72/777; grades 1-8).
 This extension requires completion of a DPI-Approved Teaching Minor in French, German, health, language arts, mathematics, science, social studies, or Spanish.
 In addition to the PRAXIS II Middle School Content Knowledge Exam, students seeking certification in Health Education must successfully complete the Praxis II Content test in Health.
 Those completing minors in International Language must successfully complete the ACTFL Language Exam.
-The extended license also requires completion of EDU 304, Secondary School Methods, and successful placements in both elementary and middle school settings during the student teaching semester.
+The extended license also requires successful completion of placements in both elementary and middle school settings.

-Licensure in any of these areas require completion of the Secondary Education minor and an approved major in Spanish, art, music, theatre arts, or physical and health education.
-Successfully completed placements in both elementary and secondary school settings are required during the student teaching semester.
+Licensure in any of these areas require completion of the Secondary Education minor and an approved major in Spanish, art, music, or physical and health education.
+Successfully completed placements in both elementary and secondary school settings are required throughout their clinical experiences.

 The requirements for the Bachelor of Science Degree in Elementary Education are: